138over/scratch/decoupling-configuration-from-automation/README.md

 ```
 given a matrix of configurations
 retrieve a slice of the the matrix
-and dynamically assign to gradle configuration elements
+and dynamically assign to gradle configuration tasks
 then run gradle buildEnvironment buildInfo
 ```

-the challenge initially is how to configure the buildscript section of gradle. the buildscript section of gradle setupthe environment to build the project.
+The challenge initially is how to configure the buildscript section of gradle.
+The buildscript section of gradle setups environment to build the project, including downloads it's plugin dependencies and setting the classpath.

-my first thought was metaprogramming the gradle dsl. tried playing the meta game and it works when inlined within the buildscript {} block but does not work when using apply from statement
+My first thought was metaprogramming the gradle dsl.
+Tried playing the meta game and it works when inlined within the buildscript {} block but does not work when using gradle 'apply from' statement

 ```
-    this works inline i.e build.gradle. but if i want to have this functionality shared among
+    This works inline i.e build.gradle.
+But if I want to have this functionality shared among
-    many builds, and even for an organization, i want to use the gradle apply functionality,
+    many builds, and even for an organization, I want to use the gradle 'apply from' functionality,
     but it does not work seemelessly...

     buildscript {